lib-uoguelph-ca/intro-to-python/_steps/control_flow.md

 ## Looping

 These sorts of repetitive tasks are where another kind of control flow, looping, becomes really useful.
-Loops let us write code once, and then repeat it over and over:
+Loops let us write code once and then repeat it over and over:

 ```
 names = ["Mike", "Leo", "Don", "Raph"]